rabbitmq/workloads/resiliency/README.md

 The second failure is when our consumer application is connected to a node which does not host the non-durable queue.
 If the hosting queue node goes down, the application does not loose the connection but the consumer gets its subscription shutdown.
 Both are handled by the current design.

 Be aware that Java RabbitMQ client has a feature called [Topology recovery](https://www.rabbitmq.com/api-guide.html#recovery) which re-declares AMQP resources (including bindings) and consumers.
 But in our reference application we have decided to disable this feature and always redeclare the resources and consumers.
+> When using topology recovery : you shouldn't close a channel after it has created some resources (queues, exchanges, bindings) or topology recovery for those resources will fail later, as the channel has been closed.
+Instead, leave creating channels open for the life of the application.

 #### RabbitMQ cluster raises an alarm